National Shabbat: What it Is, and What it Isn’t.

 Our greatness is our unity: a unity which can only be experienced through efforts to rebuild the nation of B’ney Yosef / Ephraim.
 These are not our own efforts but inspired by Scripture and the Ruach HaKodesh.

-Once a month, there will be a Shabbat experience that will bring Northern Israelites together from fellowships, congregations, and homes to express and declare to Avinu (our Father) that we are the people of Northern Israel.
+On a quarterly basis, there will be a Shabbat experience that will bring Northern Israelites together from fellowships, congregations, and homes to express and declare to Avinu (our Father) that we are the people of Northern Israel.
 There will be no teaching, but occasional presentations about our national restoration and Scriptural discussions promoting a national outlook.

-Through this initiative, in North Georgia, a worship team formed that brought worship and dance.
+Through this initiative, in North Georgia, a desire to express ourselves as a people through praise, worship, and dance arose.
 The momentum is moving in a way that only the Ruach HaKodesh could orchestrate.
 The oil has been flowing and important connections have been made while sharing a meal.
 Some were close to tears during our initial Shabbat.
 Hearts were moved and inspired by seeing the reality of a people who were not a people coming forth once again.
 Will B’ney Yosef be the next nation born in a day?
 We have learned that taking small steps really makes a difference.

 The Importance of Unity and Repentance